Omega Race

-Omega Race is a shoot 'em up arcade game designed by Ron Haliburton and released in 1981 by Midway.
-It is the only arcade game with vector graphics that Midway created.
+Omega Race is a 1981 shoot 'em up video game developed and published by Midway Manufacturing for arcades.
+It is Midway's only arcade game to utilize vector graphics.

-Omega Race was ported to the VIC-20 and Commodore 64 and published by Commodore in 1982.
-In 1983, ColecoVision and Atari 2600 versions were released by CBS Electronics.
+Omega Race was ported to the Commodore 64 and VIC-20 and published by Commodore in 1982, followed by the ColecoVision and Atari 2600 by CBS Electronics in 1983.
+This game and Victory are the only two games on the ColecoVision to natively support the Roller Controller, a trackball controller.

 Gameplay

-Set in the year 2003, the player controls an Omegan Fighter spaceship to destroy enemy droid ships in a rectangular "track."
+Set in the year 2003, the player controls an Omegan Fighter spaceship to destroy enemy droid ships in a rectangular "track".
 The player's ship is controlled with a spinner to rotate the ship, a button for thrusting, and a button for firing lasers.
 The enemies that the player must destroy or avoid are drone ships, commander ships, two types of space mines, and shooting star ships.
 The ship bounces off an invisible barrier on the edges of the screen that briefly appears when hit.
 By default, extra ships are awarded at 40,000 and 100,000 points.